SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_419bd705-fa61-496c-94fa-28d6c1f2e2a8_do_not_edit_manually.md

     - **Effort:** advanced

+??? abstract "CVE-2021-22893 Pulse Connect Secure RCE Vulnerability"

+    Detects potential exploitation of the authentication by-pass vulnerability that can allow an unauthenticated user to perform remote arbitrary file execution on the Pulse Connect Secure gateway.
+It is highly recommended to apply the Pulse Secure mitigations and seach for indicators of compromise on affected servers if you are in doubt over the integrity of your Pulse Connect Secure product.

+    - **Effort:** intermediate

+??? abstract "Certificate Authority Modification"

+    Installation of new certificate(s) in the Certificate Authority can be used to trick user when spoofing website or to add trusted destinations.

+    - **Effort:** master

+??? abstract "Disabled Service"

+    Service disabling can be abused by attacker to deny security mecanisms (eg: firewall, EDR, ect) and it is also often used by cryptominer to exploit as much RAM & CPU as possible on infected host.

+    - **Effort:** advanced

+??? abstract "Download Files From Suspicious TLDs"

+    Detects download of certain file types from hosts in suspicious TLDs

+    - **Effort:** master

 ??? abstract "Exfiltration And Tunneling Tools Execution"

     Execution of well known tools for data exfiltration and tunneling